10 Most Common WordPress Login Issues (How to Fix Them)

 Solving Theme Interference With the WordPress Login

-If you find your WordPress Theme troublesome for logging in, you’ll need to do the same as troubleshooting the plugin's error.
+If you find your WordPress Theme troublesome to log in to, you’ll need to do the same as you would when troubleshooting the plugin’s error.

 Simply rename the folder for your active theme through FTP.
 Once done, WordPress will automatically revert to its default template.